jchenche209/SALIBANK-1.0/README.md

 ARDUINO -> Dummy_signaling.ino

-the program only works with the correct setup (prototype), modifications are needed if open from other places.
+The program only works with the correct setup (prototype), modify accordingly for other use.

-Remmber to install the python packages if you dont have it, look at the beginning of the "SALIBANK 1.0.py".
+Remmber to install the python packages, they are all at the beginning of the "SALIBANK 1.0.py".

-Remmber to change the respective ports address for the component if you connect them.
+Change the respective ports address for the component.

 Create the backup and copy database and add the path to the code.

-The demo video is available at: https://drive.google.com/file/d/10SXAXTdirlp7iMSm2oLwpIULB433EHZd/view?usp=sharing
+A demo video of the protype and software is available at: https://drive.google.com/file/d/10SXAXTdirlp7iMSm2oLwpIULB433EHZd/view?usp=sharing